patriciogonzalezvivo/patriciogonzalezvivo.com/2014/skylines/about.md

 The human-computer dream was one where humans can be plugged in to computers, in an intuitive and efficient way.
 Buy intuitive and efficient these fields understand: without to much previous explanation and without the human making mistakes.
 Because the psychological model behind this research is a reduction of the human psyche to terms of electronics circuits (buffers, memory, processors, inputs and outputs) the beginning of the human-computer interaction represents a project where engineers and psychologist trace the basis of how to designing computers for human-computers.

 Machines as assistive technology.
 Machines to make us more aware.
-To help as see and think beyond our perception and with out taking awareness of our self and others.
-Technology that adds with out taking.
+To help as see beyond our perception without distractions.
 Calmer and slower technology.
-One that adjust to our rhythm and not the other way.
+One that goes at our rhythm, to let us see, to make us think.

 ## Skyline #01